idaholab/Deep-Lynx/readme.md

 ### Data Sources
 Data can only be ingested through the use of Data Sources.
 A user must create a Data Source using the relevant endpoints before Deep Lynx can ingest data.
 This application comes with the ability to connect to various data sources via data source adapters.
-See [Data Sources](src/data_importing/readme.md).
+See [How to Ingest Data](https://github.com/idaholab/Deep-Lynx/wiki/How-to-Ingest-Data).

 ### File Storage
 Deep Lynx can accept files as part of its data ingestion functionality.
-See the [readme](src/file_storage/readme.md).
+See the [readme](https://github.com/idaholab/Deep-Lynx/wiki/Uploading-Files).

 ### Export Snapshot
 This application comes with the ability to export a snapshot to various storage mediums.
-See [Export Adapters](src/data_exporting/readme.md).
+See [Export Adapters](https://github.com/idaholab/Deep-Lynx/wiki/Exporting-Data).

 ### Authentication
 This application allows the end user to use either Bearer Token or Basic Authentication for application security.
-See [Authentication](src/user_management/authentication/readme.md) for more information.
+See [Authentication](https://github.com/idaholab/Deep-Lynx/wiki/Authentication) for more information.

 ### Authorization
 This application uses [Casbin](https://casbin.org/) to handle user authorization.
+See [Authorization](https://github.com/idaholab/Deep-Lynx/wiki/Authorization)

 ### Querying
 Deep Lynx provides the user with the ability to query data by using a GraphQL enabled endpoint, as well as providing filter classes for those writing plugins.
-See [Querying](src/data_query/readme.md) for more information.
+See [Querying](https://github.com/idaholab/Deep-Lynx/wiki/Querying-Data) for more information.